 and the list goes on!

-And yes, they must always be followed :(posted 7 months ago
+And yes, they must always be followed :(posted about 1 year ago

 My dress code for work has changed drastically since my reply further up the page.
 Now its anything goes apart from butt cheeks hanging out of shorts and not too much stomach on show.
 One of the perks of working in fashion retail :)posted 12 months ago